neoking89/owlsight/README.md

 ## Error Handling and Auto-Fix

-Owlsight automatically tries to fix and retry any code that encounters a ModuleNotFoundError by installing the required package and re-executing the code.
+Owlsight automatically tries to fix and retry any code that encounters a **ModuleNotFoundError** by installing the required package and re-executing the code.
 It can also attempt to fix errors in its own generated code.
 This feature can be controlled by the *max_retries_on_error* parameter in the configuration file.

 ## RELEASE NOTES

-**1.0.4**
+**1.0.2**

-- Improved cross-platform functionality
+- Enhanced cross-platform compatibility.

-- Added *generate_stream* method to all TextGenerationProcessor classes
+* Introduced the `generate_stream` method to all `TextGenerationProcessor` classes.
-- minor bugfixes
+* Various minor bug fixes.
+* Enabled modular imports of individual components from the **owlsight** library, allowing direct usage of specific functionalities in Python scripts and applications.